Anger and Compassion. All at Once

 We can feel two things at the same time, especially extreme feelings, feelings that are at the opposite ends of the spectrum.

-A deep sense to injure because we've been injured.
+A deep urge to wound, because we’ve been wounded.

-Because we know that's what we really really need.
+Because we know that's what we really need.

-And this pain, the pain they experience and pass to us, ends here.
+And this pain, the pain that they experience and pass to us, ends here

 Ends for everyone.